 My lessons cater for all skill levels.
 Lessons are presented in a laid back manner, with a wealth of pre-prepared material for each student to utilise.
 First and foremost lessons must be fun, but apart from that, students need to feel like they are making progress.
 Often times, progress whilst learning a musical instrument is hard to define.
 Working through material with an experienced player and teacher is the key to staying on track and avoiding some of the common pitfalls that lead to loss of motivation.
-I love conversational music, and lessons with me always includes playing music together with students.
-Music is a language, and I emphasise this to all of my students.
+I love conversational music, and lessons with me always include playing music together with students.

 Core principles of my curriculum: